ajaykumar4127/phd2mm/README_phd2mmAppInfo.md

 -Added Prism Launcher Team, PixiEditor ColorPicker Team, and WPF to Credits.  <br>
 -Added MIT License for PixiEditor ColorPicker.  <br>
 -Added Items from Warbond "Masters of Ceremony". <br>
+-Mod Manager and More Info tabs now resize depending on the window size.
+Note: may not properly work on resolutions below 1770x950. <br>

 v1.4  <br>
 -Redesigned UI.  <br>